cptwunderlich/misc/README.md

 # misc
 Miscellaneous mini-projects, small exercises and code snippets.

+Unless otherwise noted, code is in public domain (see LICENSE).

 ## quines
 From [Wikipedia](https://en.wikipedia.org/wiki/Quine_%28computing%29):
 > A quine is a non-empty computer program which takes no input and produces a copy of its own source code as its only output.